ligadata-mkhalawi/Kamanja/trunk/docs/source/models/monitor-exec.rst

   to implement event-level tracking for any destination specified in the :ref:`ClusterConfig.json<clusterconfig-config-ref>` file.
+- Implement :ref:`velocity-metrics-term` to collect statistics
+  that can be used to understand the execution performance of message processing in your application.
 - Kamanja does not currently provide tools for analyzing the execution speed of a model or an application, nor for identifying I/O bottlenecks in the application execution.